aimms/documentation/dataexchange/api.rst

 	:param filePath: the file path of the file to upload
 	:param url: the URL where to upload the file to
+	:param offset: (optional) offset in `filePath` where to start the upload (default 0)
+	:param requestSize: (optional) size of content to upload (default 0, from offset to end-of-file)

 .. js:function:: dex::client::PutFile